 1982 A stage adaptation of the film musical Seven Brides for Seven Brothers opens to withering reviews on Broadway.
 The cast pickets The New York Times, but to no avail.
-The production will close after just 5 performances.
+The production closes after just five performances.
 Featured in the cast are Debby Boone and David Carroll.

-2000 Playwright Rob Ackerman's new play Tabletop that deals with the much ado'd business of television commercials begins performances tonight Off Off-Broadway.
-The Working Theatre presentation would receive critical and audience acceptance and earned an Off-Broadway run at the American Place Theatre.
+2000 Playwright Rob Ackerman's new play Tabletop that deals with the much ado'd business of television commercials begins performances Off-Off-Broadway.
+The Working Theatre presentation receives critical and audience acceptance and later transfers to an Off-Broadway run at the American Place Theatre.

 2002 Harlem Song, George C. Wolfe's revue tracing the social and musical history of New York's Harlem neighborhood, opens at the legendary Apollo Theatre on 125th Street.

 2004 William Finn and Rachel Sheinkin collaborate on a new musical that has its debut at the Barrington Stage Company.
-Within a year The 25th Annual Putnam County Spelling Bee will move to Off-Broadway, then to Broadway, where it will win Tony Awards for Best Book of a Musical and Best Featured Actor in a Musical (Dan Fogler).
+Within a year, The 25th Annual Putnam County Spelling Bee moves to Off-Broadway, then to Broadway, where it wins Tony Awards for Best Book of a Musical and Best Featured Actor in a Musical (Dan Fogler).

 2020 In a pivot to digital due to the pandemic, The Public Theater streams the world premiere of The Line.
 Co-written by Coal Country writers Jessica Blank and Erik Jensen, the play is based on the first-person accounts of New York City’s first responders during the COVID-19 crisis.